Diagnosis & Tests

 Other tests to assess cognitive health include the Mini–Mental State Examination (MMSE), the Confusion Assessment Method (CAM), and other similar tests.
 Since many subtle or hypoactive cases of delirium are missed, healthcare professionals need to check the cognitive health of every older hospitalized patient.
 If you think that delirium may be present in a family member or someone close to you, you must alert a healthcare professional and have the person evaluated.

-When the causes of delirium are not clear, the healthcare provider must take a complete history and physical exam.
+When the causes of delirium are not clear, the healthcare provider must take a complete history and perform a physical exam.
 The history will include a review of all medications being taken, including over-the-counter medications and herbal remedies.
 Blood tests and other studies may also be appropriate.

 - Neurological exams, including tests of feeling (sensation), thinking (cognitive function), and motor function